Kejriwal promises 300 units of free power to every family, waiver of old bills in U'khand | Politics

 Kejriwal promises 300 units of free power to every family, waiver of old bills in U'khand

-We set that right, said the AAP leader who recently promised free electricity to every household in Punjab that consumes up to 300 units of power if his party forms government in the state next year.Kejriwal had last year announced 100 percent subsidy to those who consume up to 200 units of electricity in Delhi.
+We set that right, said the AAP leader who recently promised free electricity to every household in Punjab that consumes up to 300 units of power if his party forms government in the state next year.Kejriwal had last year announced a 100 percent subsidy for those households which consume up to 200 units of electricity in Delhi.

 - Country: